radgrad/docusaurus2/docs/developers/deployment/howto/setup-ssh.md

 sidebar_label: Setup SSH
 ---

-In order to deploy RadGrad to radgrad2.ics.hawaii.edu, you will generally need to configure ssh access to the radgrad account.
+In order to deploy RadGrad to a production server such as radgrad2.ics.hawaii.edu, you will generally need to configure ssh access to the radgrad account.
 Here's how to do it.

 ## Obtain user credentials